RyuZhihao123/Interactive-Artistic-LowPoly-Image-Converter/README.md

 I created an easy-to-use software for easily converting images into artist LowPoly style using C++.

-Please visit this link to download my executable program: [[EXE]](https://github.com/RyuZhihao123/LowPoly-Image-Converter/tree/master/LowPoly_Zhihao).
+Please visit this link to download my executable program: [[Download EXE]](https://github.com/RyuZhihao123/LowPoly-Image-Converter/tree/master/LowPoly_Zhihao).
+(Please download the entire folder).

 Double click the ``TestLowPoly.exe`` to easily execute this software.
 You can directly run the program **without any configuration** in Windows 7+ !